krumboeck/usb2can_firmware/README.md

 License
 -------
-License can be found at the top of every source file.
+Mostly GPLv2.
+Only some Include-Files from STMicroelectronics use a different license which can be found on the top of every affected source file.

 Build the Firmware